chaordic/ignition-template/README.md

 * `src/main/scala/ignition/jobs/Runner.scala` is a example of multi-setup project that can run using `core/tools/cluster.py jobs run` command
 * See scripts/job_runner.py for a full-featured script-template that launchs and supervises cluster and jobs using AWS spot instaces with automatic recovery

-In general, check the source files for more information
+In general, check the source files for more information.

+## Getting started
+See http://monkeys.chaordic.com.br/start-using-spark-with-ignition/ for quick-start tutorial